In our role as solicitors we receive a lot of private and confidential information. This document details how we look after that information.

 We will also collect such personal information as we reasonably require from you in order to effectively carry out the work which you require us to do.

-We will not provide your personal information to anyone else save in the circumstances set out at 7 and 8 below or where you consent to us doing so.
+We will not provide your personal information to anyone, save for our employees, other than in the circumstances set out at 7 and 8 below or where you consent to us doing so.